-The historic market town of Newcastle West is a hidden gem with it's beautifully restored Castle, the delightful Demesne, one of Ireland's finest greenways in the Great Southern Greenway Limerick and a wide range of cultural activities.
+The historic market town of Newcastle West is a hidden gem with it's beautifully restored Castle, the delightful Demesne, one of Ireland's finest greenways in the Limerick Greenway and a wide range of cultural activities.

 Just steps from the square the Castle Demesne features almost 100 acres of magnificent parkland featuring tranquil areas of flora and fauna perfect for a leisurely stroll.

 For those looking for something more strenuous the Demesne also has a number of recreational areas with exercise equipment, sports fields and amenities, a playground and skate park...read more

 You can stretch your legs even further on the Limerick Greenway which follows the old Limerick to Tralee railway line.
 The trail runs for about 40 kilometres from Rathkeale to Abbeyfeale with Newcastle West an ideal centre point to explore both directions on foot or even on 2 wheels with bike rental available in the town...read more

 Newcastle West also has a proud history in the arts and the annual Éigse festival celebrates the life of the poet Michael Hartnett.
 A sculpture of Hartnett sees him overlooking the square of his hometown which also features the Red Door Gallery with regular exhibitions and performances by local artists and performers.

 As a market town, Newcastle West has long been a centre of commerce and this continues today with a market in the square every Thursday and Saturday.

 The town also enjoys a nationwide reputation for its wide range of women's boutiques but there's something to suit everyone with retail options from men's fashion to furniture stores and gift shops to health stores...read more